ufopcsilab/projects/projects_ms.md

 >
 > Students: Adriano Figueiredo
 >
 > Description: Biometrics consists of identifying or verifying an individual through a physical/behavioral trait, which is also known as a biometric modality.
 We are studying some specific modalities, such as ocular biometrics and through biometric signals (ECG, EEG).
-Currently, we explore deep learning techniques for the task.
+Currently, we are deep learning techniques for the task.

 > Results: Our group has been working on this topic for over 10 years and has some contributions published in the literature, whether in ocular/periocular biometrics ([paper](https://scholar.google.com.br/citations?user=20pViLEAAAAJ&hl=pt-BR#:~:text=Deep%20periocular%20representation%20aiming%20video%20surveillance)), ECG signal [paper](https://scholar.google.com.br/citations?user=20pViLEAAAAJ&hl=pt-BR#:~:text=Learning%20deep%20off%2Dthe%2Dperson%20heart%20biometrics%20representations), EEG [paper](https://scholar.google.com.br/citations?user=20pViLEAAAAJ&hl=pt-BR#:~:text=Convolutional%20network%20for%20EEG%2Dbased%20biometric), among others (see [paper](https://link.springer.com/article/10.1007/s10462-021-10028-w) and [paper](https://www.mdpi.com/1424-8220/19/13/2968)).
 Currently, we are building a database to extract signals through cameras using the Eulerian Video Magnification (EVM) method.
 We are also working to improve a loss function (D-loss - proposed by Prof. Pedro) for biometrics purposes (see [paper](https://ieeexplore.ieee.org/abstract/document/9891934)).